Answers to questions about our Sanctuary, programs, and outreach work

 Those who did not find homes became a unique assortment of wonderful and lovable creatures whose numbers grew until Best Friends Animal Society was established in 1984 as a large and unique sanctuary at Angel Canyon in Utah.

-Since then, Best Friends has grown into a leader in the no-kill movement with a mission to end the unnecessary killing of dogs and cats in America's shelters and to Save Them All.
+Since then, Best Friends has grown into a leader in the no-kill movement with a mission to bring about a time when there are No More Homeless Pets by ending the unnecessary killing of dogs and cats in America's shelters and working to Save Them All.